Facing Escalating Workplace Violence, Hospital Employees Have Had Enough

 The encounter left Shin shaken and anxious when she returned to work days later.
 She still has flashbacks.

 She used to be afraid to speak about these types of attacks, she says, because of what she calls a culture of accepting violence in most hospitals.
 "It is expected that you are going to get beat up from time to time," Shin says.

 According to the Occupational Safety and Health Administration, incidents of serious workplace violence are four times more common in health care than in private industry.
 And a poll conducted by the American College of Emergency Physicians in 2018 found nearly half of emergency physician respondents reported being physically assaulted.
 More than 60 percent of them said the assault occurred within the previous year.

 Groups representing doctors and nurses say while the voluntary safety improvements that some hospitals have enacted are a good first step, more needs to be done.

-There is still a code of silence in healthcare, says Michelle Mahon, a representative of the labor group National Nurses United.

-"So what happens if they do report it?"
-Mahon says.
+There is still a code of silence in health care, says Michelle Mahon, a representative of the labor group National Nurses United.
+"What happens if they do report it?" she says.
 "In some cases, unfortunately, they are treated as if they are the ones who don't know how to do their job.
 Or that it's their fault that this happened."

 "There's a lot of focus on de-escalation techniques," Mahon adds.
 "Those are helpful tools, but oftentimes they are used to blame workers."